FlowFuse/website/src/blog/2023/08/UNS-article.md

 ### Problem 1: Information Loss and Transaction Costs

 In the traditional model, data collection flows upward from Levels 0 to 4, while planning goes downward from Level 4 to 0.
 Information traversing from Level 0 to Level 4 has to pass through at least four stages.
-Despite theoretical lossless transmission of information, the practical scenario inevitably results in some degree of information loss between levels.
+Despite the theoretical lossless transmission of information, the practical scenario inevitably results in some degree of information loss between levels.
 The result is that the original information from Level 0 arrives at Level 4 late, altered, or not at all.

 **Example:** In a manufacturing plant, multiple sensors at Level 1 detect a sudden event.
 By the time this information passes through intermediary layers (e.g. PLC, SCADA, MES) to reach Level 4 where a planning decision can be made, it is delayed and distorted due to the multiple transitions.
-The factory might suffer damage before proper actions are taken because the original data didn't arrive on time or not at all.
+The factory might suffer damage before proper actions are taken because the original data didn't arrive on time or at all.

 ### Problem 2: The Expense of One-to-One Connections

-The Automation Pyramid is based on diffrent layers.
+The Automation Pyramid is based on different layers.
 Consequently, one-to-one connections between IT systems become a necessity for data transfer between levels.
 For example, Level 3 IT systems need at least two connections to the adjacent levels.
 This can lead to thousands of one-to-one interfaces between IT systems, incurring exorbitant costs for projects and maintenance.

 **Example:** In a semiconductor company, the Manufacturing Execution System (MES) serves as a critical intermediary in the Automation Pyramid.
-It must be integrated both with PLCs at the lower level for real-time control and with the ERP system at a higher level for business planning.
+It must be integrated both with PLCs at the lower level for real-time control and with the ERP system at the higher level for business planning.
 This complex integration leads to the creation of numerous one-to-one connections.
-Furthermore, in implementing Industry 4.0 use cases like analytical applications, the MES data is often required, creating even more connections.
+Furthermore, in implementing Industry 4.0 use cases like analytical applications, MES data is often required, creating even more connections.
 The multitude of connections complicates the system, making changes extremely difficult and maintenance intensive.
 This inflexibility becomes a barrier to adaptability and growth, hindering the efficient digital transformation of the manufacturing process.

 ### Problem 3: AI's Dependence on Data

 Artificial intelligence (AI) requires extensive, well-organized data.
-Given the current architecture, data would have to be  collected and prepared from case to case for each individual system and leves.
+Given the current architecture, data would have to be  collected and prepared from case to case for each individual system and level.
 This would invariably lead to numerous new one-to-one connections, offering no flexibility.
 Hence, AI and the Automation Pyramid can only collaborate in a significantly restricted manner.

 **Example:** A car manufacturing firm aims to leverage a neural network for predictive maintenance.
-Within the constraints of the existing Automation Pyramid's architecture, the positioning for such an application is non-existent.
+Within the constraints of the existing Automation Pyramid's architecture, the positioning for such an application is nonexistent.
 To train the neural network and subsequently analyse the data, a consolidation of varying hierarchical data is essential, such as sensory input, maintenance records, production scheduling plans, etc. Under the current architecture, the introduction of this application precipitates the creation of a multitude of new one-to-one connections.
 Consequently, it underscores the pressing need to rethink the structural paradigms.

 ## IIoT Circle and Unified Namespace